 Easy Lift serves persons whose disability prevents them using the fixed-route service.
 The service operates the same days and hours within 3/4 miles of fixed routes.
 Click here to view the Easy Lift guide.
 Riders must apply to ADARide.com to use the service.
 Click here for website information.
 For help in completing the on-line application, please call us at (877) 232-7433.

 You may travel with your respirator, concentrator, and portable oxygen.
 Service animals are welcome onboard buses and vans and in our facilities.
-The must be kept under the control of the passenger at all times.
+They must be kept under the control of the passenger at all times.
 Public information is available in alternative formats upon request.
-To request information in alternative accessible formats, please call us at (304) 422-4100 or email us at email@example.com.
+To request information in alternative accessible formats, including large print, please call us at (304) 422-4100 or email us at email@example.com.

 Passengers with disabilities may request modifications to current service procedures to access the service.
 To make a request, please call us at (304) 422-4100 or email us at firstname.lastname@example.org.
 Please submit requests at least the day before the trip.
 Mid-Ohio Valley Transit Authority will not charge additional fees for passengers requiring reasonable modifications.